Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 If you ever find yourself in the unfortunate position of having to make a claim, you’ll be glad to have gone through the motions and done your research in advance.

-For assistance in choosing the right policy for you, check out our separate comprehensive guide to bicycle insurance.
+For assistance in choosing the best bike insurance for you, check out our separate comprehensive bicycle insurance guide.

 If you’re looking for a quick comparison of the best bicycle insurance on the market, check out our bike insurance comparison tool that we’ve developed with QuoteZone.